 Coral offer new customers a £20 free bet when they sign up and bet £5.

-This is an incredibly easy offer to complete and one that will help you get to grips with the basics of no-risk matched betting very quickly.
+This is an incredibly easy offer to complete and one that will help you get to grips with the basics of no-risk match betting very quickly.

-Follow the process below to complete your first offer.
+You can follow the process below to help you complete your first offer.